AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/manage-projects.md

 {{limited-availability-release-note}}

 Projects are the centerpiece of your workflow in Real-Time CDP Collaboration.
-After you discover and connect with the collaborators that you want to work with, it's time to create a project.
-Use the project space to run overlap calculations to compare your audiences with your collaborator's audiences and discover relevant audiences that you can use in campaigns.
+After connecting with collaborators, create a project to run audience overlap calculations and discover relevant audiences for campaigns.

 >[!TIP]
 >